ARM-software/synchronization-benchmarks/benchmarks/lockhammer/README.rst

 Simply 'make' in this directory to produce a lockhammer executable for each supported algorithm.
 In order to more accurately characterize performance lockhammer selects the FIFO scheduler and as such must be run as root.
+Be Aware that running FIFO scheduled threads on all cores for extended periods of time can result in responsiveness and stability issues.
+Lockhammer should never be run on an already-deployed  system and parameters such as acquires per thread and critical section lengths should be tuned to ensure the entire run lasts for a short period of time.
 Some simple scripts for running sweeps of different core counts is available in the `scripts/`_. directory.

 Locks or synchronization primitives are stressed by acquiring and releasing them at a rate deterimined by a command-line selectable number of critical